WWEDU/hiring/README.md

 World Wide Education, WWEDU GmbH is hiring
 ==========================================

-Here we setup a repository to be used by attendees.
+Here we set up a repository to be used by attendees.

 *Not opened yet.*